 This news has rocked us al. Chadwick Boseman was a real life hero as well as a Marvel hero.
 My kids are feeling his loss extremely hard today because even though we didn’t know him we loved his portrayal of King T’Challa.

 At 43 this death is yet another example of how colon cancer is increasing in younger Americans.
 This follows right after our own Detroit sports radio host Jamie Samuelson died.

 The Journal of the National Cancer Institute says colon cancer rates have risen each year since the mid-1980’s in people ages 20- to 39-years-old.
 There’s also been a slight uptick in the number of cases among 40- to 54-year-olds since the mid-1990’s.

-Start taking care of yourself.
-Ditch the fast food and processed foods that cause inflammation in the gut, and get more fiber from vegetables and fruits.
+Start taking care of yourself!
+Stop eating junk foods that can cause inflammation and get more vegetables and fruits in your diet!
 Stay active, and maintain a healthy weight.
 And again, Get Screened!
 Early detection of colorectal cancer makes a huge difference in the outcome.